violet-php/streaming-json-encoder/README.md

 ### How the encoder resolves values ###

-Since Streaming JSON Encoder only handles values one at a time and tries to avoid loading entire data sets into memory at once, there are several fundamental differences to how this library handles values compared to `json_encode`.
+In many ways, the Streaming JSON encoder is intended to work mostly as a drop in replacement for `json_encode()`.
+However, since the encoder is intended to deal with large data sets, there are some notable differences in how it handles objects and arrays.

+First, to determine how to encode an object, the encoder will attempt to resolve the object values in following ways:

+ * For any object that implements `JsonSerializable` the implemented method `jsonSerialize()` is called and return value is used instead.
+ * Any `Closure` will be invoked and the return value will be used instead.
+   However, no other invokables are called in this manner.

-To determine whether any given value should be encoded as an object or as an array, the encoder makes the following decisions:
+The returned value is looped until it cannot be resolved further.
+After that, a decision is made on whether the array or object is encoded as an array or as an object.
+The following logic is used:

-  * Only arrays that have keys from 0 to n-1 in that order are encoded as JSON arrays.
-All other arrays are encoded as objects.
+ * Any empty array or array that has keys from 0 to n-1 in that order are encoded as JSON arrays.
+All other arrays are encoded as JSON objects.
-  * Any object is encoded as a JSON array if the key of the first value returned by iterating over the object equals to `0`.
-All other objects are encoded as JSON objects.
+ * If an object implements `Traversable` and it either returns an **interger** `0` as the first key or returns no values at all, it will be encoded as a JSON array (regardless of other keys).
+All other objects implementing `Traversable` are encoded as JSON objects.

-Additionally, prior to the decision whether to encode an object as an array or as an object is made, the encoder will attempt to resolve the value as follows:

-  * As long as the processed value is a `JsonSerializable`, the encoder will replace the processed value with the return value of the `jsonSerialize()` method.
-  * As long as the processed value is a `Closure`, it will be replaced with the value returned by invoking the closure.
+ * Any other object, whether it's empty or whatever keys it mey have, is encoded as a JSON object.

-Note that it's possible to override the decision between an array or an object by using the `JSON_FORCE_OBJECT` option, which will force all objects and arrays to be encoded as JSON objects.
+Note, however, that if the JSON encoding option `JSON_FORCE_OBJECT` is used, all objects and arrays are encoded as JSON objects.

+Note that all objects are traversed via a `foreach` statement.
+This means that all `Traversable` objects are encoded using the values returned by the iterator.
+For other objects, this means that the public properties are used (as per default iteration behavior).

+All other values (i.e. nulls, booleans, numbers and strings) are treated exactly the same way as `json_encode()` does (and in fact, it's used to encode those values).

 ### JSON encoding options ###